-Applicants can apply for funding requiring Antarctic Logistic Support from the British Antarctic Survey (BAS) through all the NERC funding streams, with the principal mechanism through discovery science standard research grants and fellowship schemes.
-This enables all proposals that require access to BAS Antarctic infrastructure to compete on an equal footing with other proposals in that call.
+Applicants can apply for funding requiring Antarctic logistic support from the British Antarctic Survey (BAS) through all the NERC funding streams, with the principal mechanism through discovery science research grants and fellowship schemes.
+This enables all applications that require access to BAS Antarctic infrastructure to compete on an equal footing with other applications in that funding opportunity.

-- the process of applying for NERC funding, for research proposals which require Antarctic fieldwork support
+- the process of applying for NERC funding, for research applications which require Antarctic fieldwork support

 - fieldwork planning of projects already awarded funding

 - the operation of the Collaborative Antarctic Science Scheme

 Flexibility in new project applications

 Deep field polar support and the RRS Sir David Attenborough as a marine science platform are heavily tasked.
 As a result NERC are encouraging flexibility in new project applications to: